 But this is definitely a very slow progression.
 I improve slightly for short periods of time, then decline again.
 I can feel a difference, but it's as if more than doubling my potassium intake is still not enough.
 My body is just not winning this fight, but I'll never give up.

 After what...a year(?) of trying to get the MDA's attention, I finally have it now.
 I have an appointment at the MDA clinic in Jackson in 3.5 weeks.
 Much sooner than I expected, and I'm thankful for that.
 I talked with the coordinator for several minutes about my situation, and she was encouraging.
 I hope what she says about the doctor is true.
 I've heard nightmare stories about HKPP patients being untreated and mistreated even by their regional MDA docs.
 Unacceptable.
 I brought it up and the lady assured me that this doc will know how to treat Hypokalemic Periodic Paralysis, and is better than the average neurologist.
 I just pray that this is the case, because my condition has become too serious to be misunderstood or not taken seriously.
 I will die.
 I need help.
 I can't live in bed or in a wheelchair unable to care for myself.
-I don't have a "better half" to provide for me or be a support system.
-I have me.
-I have God.
 I have Facebook support groups who have been incredibly helpful.
 I have relatives putting a roof over my head and buying my groceries...I am so grateful...but they are tired and I am tired and I can't live like this.
 I have to be able to walk, drive, work, support myself.
 What other option is there for a single woman?
 Being independent is my life goal, and has been since I first became ill all of those years ago.
 So far, it has not happened...but it has to somehow.

 For now, it's an hour-by-hour thing.
 I'm trying my best.
 That's all I can do.
 I guess that's all any of us can do, right?

 I appreciate the prayers and well wishes that I have received more than you know.